engrvip123/lna_ihp/README.md

 - **openEMS** – EM simulation of RF passives and interconnects

 ### Flow automation & reproducibility
-- **Python-based workflows** – simulation automation, result extraction, and reproducibility
+- **Python-based workflows** – simulation automation, result extraction and reproducibility

 ### Why this matters
 All tools listed are **free, open-source and legally usable** with the IHP open PDK.